About the Program

 2022 WALKER BROADCAST MANAGEMENT INSTITUTE

-The Walker Broadcast Management Institute is now in its 23rd year, having completed its first seven 3-year management education cycles in 2018.
-The 2022 Institute marks the second year of another 3-year cycle (although you may join the cycle at any time) and is designed for broadcast managers and those seeking or being prepared for broadcast management positions.
+The Walker Broadcast Management Institute is now in its 24th year.
+The 2022 Institute marks the third year of another 3-year cycle (although you may join the cycle at any time) and is designed for broadcast managers and those seeking or being prepared for broadcast management positions.

 For registration information please call the WBA office: 608-255-2600

 Use Creativity to Solve Tough Problems and Have More Fun

 Looking at the Old in a New way

 Making friends with Change

 Presented by Barry Callen.
 Clients from Coca-Cola to Epic Systems have invested half a billion dollars in the thousands of marketing communication ideas Barry has either created or creative-directed.
 He has been a highly-rated instructor at U.W.
 School of Business Executive Education Program and is the author of 2 books that include chapters on creativity.
 He studied improv comedy at Second City, has a BFA in painting, recorded an album of original songs in Nashville, and has been struck by lightning.